mr-code97/exp3/README.md

-which is the copy of the main branch exactly similar to it helpful for experimentation to b4 we commit them in the main branch whatever we commit the changes now will saved in this feature branch
+which is the copy of the main branch exactly similar to it helpful for experimentation to b4 we commit them in the main branch whatever we commit the changes now will saved in this feature branch if i create a branch from another branch it will have the contanet of the main branch and branch 1